Advertisement With Ethos Logos And Pathos

 Ethos logos centers on the advertiser’s perceived credibility.
 Brands can establish ethos through several tactics:

 • Expert Endorsements: Featuring industry professionals or certified experts lends authority to claims.
-Take this: pharmaceutical ads often include doctors discussing medications to reinforce medical legitimacy.
+Here's one way to look at it: pharmaceutical ads often include doctors discussing medications to reinforce medical legitimacy.

 • Transparency and Authenticity: Brands that openly share their processes, values, or challenges build trust.
 Patagonia’s environmental activism and transparent supply chain reporting are prime examples.